gogama/smithy-gotocol/README.md

    their input and output structure types.
 This should allow us to initialize the runtime (_e.g._ Lambda handler for APIG events) without having to _generate_ handler code.
+8. The runtime system should have a hook to allow the plugged-in customer to allocate a context, and all the handler events should accept the context.
+The hook should accept a parent context.Context plus any other contextual data (e.g. Lambda event) and should return a generic type constrained to be a context.Context (so the customer can implement own context as long as it implements context.Context).

 ---